seankross/the-unix-workbench/docs/05-Bash-Programming.md

 In the file above notice that we're not using the `ntmy` function after we've defined it.
 That's because we're going to start using the functions that we define as command line programs.
-So far in this chapter we've been using the sytax of `bash [name of script]` in order to execute the contents of a script.
+So far in this chapter we've been using the syntax of `bash [name of script]` in order to execute the contents of a script.
 Now we're going to start using the `source` command, which allows us to use function definitions in bash scripts as command line commands.
 Let's use `source` with this file so that we can then use the `ntmy` command: